-Channel 13 Interview!
+Channel 13 Interview

 One Central Florida company is trying to change the food truck industry by feeding the appetites of the entire world by making the trucks in downtown Orlando.
 News 13’s Bicarri Savage found out how the company wants to transform the way people see and use food trucks.

 So many choices, in one place, brought to you by a food truck.
 But did you ever think about where it came from?
 Where it was built you mean?
 I would guess some place locally.
 Craig Menkhus and his wife Louise, are eating from VooDoo kitchen, on a truck which was made in Orlando, which is feeding the appetite of not only Central Florida, but also the country and even the world.
-On our way to Moscow Russia, this truck is going to Dallas, Fort Worth, Texas.
+On it’s way to Moscow, Russia, this truck is going to Dallas, Fort Worth, Texas.
 This truck is going to Jacksonville, Florida.

-Jordan Schild and Jeremy Adams are with Prestige Food Trucks, and although food trucks are welcome at events like the Lake Mary Festival of the Arts, some operators have faced oppositions in certain locations, but now this duo is trying to change that and take this concept to the next level.
+Jordan Schild and Jeremy Adams are with Prestige Food Trucks, and although food trucks are welcome at events like the Lake Mary Festival of the Arts, some operators have faced opposition in certain locations, but now this duo is trying to change that and take this concept to the next level.
 The food truck pod are basically permanent locations in a strategic area where food trucks pay rent to essentially a land lord and there’s 15-20 trucks.
 A truck with Chinese and Mexican and even Cajun food in the same place all the time.

 For entrepreneurial chefs like Kevin Brune, it could be a life changer.
 I actually had jobs in events and entertainment management for the longest time and cooking was a hobby.
 And with a price tag starting at $45,000 your hobby can take off too, maybe even to Moscow like this truck’s destination.
 I hope they have heaters inside of it for Moscow.